junxit/us-congress-bills-115/bill.md

       >       - **(i)** carry out the Program through an integration of applications, computer science, applied mathematics, and computer hardware architecture using the partnerships established pursuant to paragraph (2) to ensure that, to the maximum extent practicable, two or more exascale computing machine architectures are capable of solving Department target applications and broader scientific problems, including predictive modeling and simulation, large scale data analytics and management, and artificial intelligence; and
       >       - **(ii)** conduct outreach programs to increase the readiness for the use of such platforms by domestic industries, including manufacturers.
       >     - **(B)** *Report*
-      >       - **(i)** The Secretary shall submit to Congress a report describing how the integration under subparagraph (A) is furthering application science data and computational workloads across application interests, including national security, material science, phy­si­cal science, cybersecurity, biological science, the Materials Genome and BRAIN Initiatives of the President, advanced manufacturing, and the national electric grid.
+      >       - **(i)** The Secretary shall submit to Congress a report describing how the integration under subparagraph (A) is furthering application science data and computational workloads across application interests, including national security, material science, physical science, cybersecurity, biological science, the Materials Genome and BRAIN Initiatives of the President, advanced manufacturing, and the national electric grid.
       >       - **(ii)** The roles and responsibilities of National Laboratories and industry, including the definition of the roles and responsibilities within the Department to ensure an integrated program across the Department.
       >   - **(4)** *Project review*
       >     - **(A)** *In general* The exascale architectures developed pursuant to partnerships established pursuant to paragraph (2) shall be reviewed through a project review process.